 ½ tsp dried oregano

-1 8 ounce package of soy curls, reconstituted with excess liquid drained and squeezed out
+1 8 ounce package of soy curls, reconstituted in water, drained and then, completely squeezed out

-1. To the large, heavy pot or dutch oven, add onion, garlic, oil and a generous pinch of salt.
+1. In a large heavy pot or dutch oven, add onion, garlic, 2 Tbsp canola oil and a pinch of salt.
 Sauté over medium heat for 7 minutes or until onions are translucent.
-Add smoked paprika, ground cumin and achiote (if using).
+Add smoked paprika, ground cumin, achiote (if using), dried oregano and onion powder.
 Mix well.
-Sauté another 30 seconds.
+Sauté another minute.